 This three-part series of webcasts is designed to inform about baby boomer volunteers — how they are different from volunteers in the past, what they want from service opportunities, and how libraries can attract them.

-This webinar will enable you to create a foundation of excellence by investing in your most valuable resource, library staff.
+Create a foundation of excellence by investing in your most valuable resource, library staff.
 When staff are well-trained and competent, they are motivated, engaged, and empowered to provide better services and improve their communities.
 Staff competencies are a powerful way to ensure personal and professional success and to develop teams with deep expertise ready to meet the constant changes in today’s world.
-In this one-hour session, we will share successful models of competencies and will discuss how to set expectations.
+Brenda Hough and Stephanie Gerding share successful models of competencies and discuss how to set expectations.

 This Library Supervision eCourse from ALA Editions is a convenient way to enrich the professional development of all library staff.
 It offers the perfect opportunity to train new employees or brush up on and update general office skills you use every day.
 Enroll today for 3 hours of self-paced, online training!

 This session highlights a variety of micro-practices that occur when we are deliberate about making diversity a priority within our libraries.

 Join Keri Cascio, an experienced trainer and former chair of the ALCTS Continuing Education Committee, for a how-to presentation on webinars.
 Topics for this session include: choosing your subject focus; structuring your webinar; and keeping your attendees interested.